 Fluticasone (Into the nose)

-Treats allergy symptoms, such as itchy, runny, or stuffy nose.
-This is a steroid medicine.
+Treats allergy symptoms, such as runny or stuffy nose.
+This medicine is a corticosteroid.

 Flonase, Novaplus Fluticasone Propionate, VeramystThere may be other brand names for this medicine.